AdminRHS/libs-mcp-service/docs-models/LANGUAGE_MODEL_DESCRIPTION.md

 1. **Simplified MCP Interface**: Only `name` and `description` required
 2. **Complex Backend Processing**: Creates TermGroups, Terms, and manages ISO codes
 3. **ISO Code Management**: Handles international language standards
-4. **Library Integration**: Can be assigned to libraries for translation purposes
-5. **Multi-language Support**: Core component of internationalization system
+4. **Multi-language Support**: Core component of internationalization system
-6. **File Support**: Icon upload and storage capabilities
+5. **File Support**: Icon upload and storage capabilities

 ### For AI Integration:
 The MCP interface is perfect for AI systems that need to create languages quickly without understanding the underlying complexity.
 The backend automatically handles all the complex relationships, ISO code validation, and default values.